 There are not specific evidentiary requirements for admissibility of steps to solve or prevent product issues.
 Indeed, this kind of evidence should be incorporated according to the Civil Procedural Rules, which normally imply that it can be submitted before the court without any restriction.
-However, please note that documents which have been created by the same defendant are normally considered less relevant than the ones emanating directly from an authority or a third party and, consequently, it is common to introduce these measures through a witness deposition, auditors or experts reports, so the information can be considered as strong evidence in the process.
+However, please note that documents that have been created by the same defendant are normally considered less relevant than the ones emanating directly from an authority or a third party and, consequently, it is common to introduce these measures through a witness deposition, auditors or experts reports, to assure the strength of the evidence at trial.